jack2410/atm/README.md

 - Backend: NestJS framework, using @nestjs/bull for queue and Node.js multiple-threading for process transactions (each ATM stands for a thread).
 - Frontend: React.js, using hooks and an interval for retriving new data (browser will call server every second to get new data).
-- Deployment: Docker, using docker-compose with 3 services (redis, server, client).
+- Deployment: Docker, using docker-compose with 2 services (server, client).

 ### Setup